 Holly Stonehouse (our protagonist) finds herself on the road, off to visit Dark Falls Asylum, in hopes of finding answers to the questions and information she found within her old family home in the prior episode.
 As you’d expect, she ends up crashing her car, leaving herself stranded outside of this forsaken place (not expected because she’s a female driver, expected because this is how almost every game like this starts!).
 Once you’ve scouted the area, had a few spooks, and solved a few puzzles, you find yourself locked within the grounds of the asylum, unable to leave or call for help.

 As you walk the deserted hallways, you’ll begin to discover more information on your sister, the mysterious Dahlia, your mother, and why you’ve been called to this place.
 Although you’re there alone, you’re never on your own as spirits of the past still haunt this damned place, unable to move on due to reasons unknown.
-As well as the patients, the staff also had their own dirty secrets and questionable motives (when they were alive), secrets which will come to light as you read through emails, find old documents, relive the past via visions, and investigate your surroundings.
+As well as the patients, the staff also had their own dirty secrets and questionable motives (when they were alive), secrets that will come to light as you read through emails, find old documents, relive the past via visions, and investigate your surroundings.

 Not only are you looking for answers about your mother and your sister, but you’ll also be seeking further information on Jack, a patient who went crazy (as per Part 1’s bonus chapter), and the whereabouts of a reporter who has also recently entered the asylum and left audio recordings lying around – which increasingly become more desperate and terrified.
 There is also something else going on, which I won’t spoil for you, but this game is much deeper than the first part and explores a very interesting and intriguing story which perfectly sets up Part 3 (and hopefully a bonus chapter which ‘may’ get added at a later date).